I work with a lot of clients with their paper problems.

 First, staples and paperclips no longer need to be removed to recycle papers.

-Facilities can handled them, so skip their step unless you really want to save the paperclip to reuse it.
+Facilities can handle them, so skip this step unless you really want to save the paperclip to reuse it.

 Next, inking over your name and address on every piece of mail sure does prevent anyone going through your trash from seeing this information.

-And this basic information is pretty much every where, so it’s more important to focus on securing sensitive information that identity thieves could actually do some damage with.
+And this basic information is pretty much every where, so it’s more important to focus on securing sensitive information (like your date of birth and Social Security Numbers) that identity thieves could actually do some damage with.

 Third, similar to inking over your name and address, shredding everything with only that information on it is a waste.